Flutterando/modular/README.md

 }
 ```

-Let's assume that for example we want to retrieve AppBloc inside HomePage.
+Let's assume that for example we want to retrieve `AppBloc` inside `HomePage`.

 ```dart
 //code in bloc